Rewards Center

 When a Traditional Bank May Still Be the Better Fit

-- The transfer case is less standard and may need a more traditional bank workflow.
+• Your transfer case is less standard and feels safer inside a traditional bank workflow.

 When SkyRemit May Be a Strong Fit

-It is not a universal answer for every transfer case.
 The fit is strongest when the remittance case is straightforward, the corridor is well supported, and the user wants a more structured digital experience rather than a bank-led workflow.
+If you want a direct brand comparison, see SkyRemit vs Wise for expats in China.

 Is It Legal and Safe to Use a Platform?